Transforming Tension & Conflict

 Reflect on tensions: Pause to reflect on tensions.
 Distinguish facts from your thoughts and feelings about them.
 Recognize your subjectivity, and consider the source(s) of tensions in a favorable light.
 Practice steward leadership.
 Review our Collective Agreement as needed.

-Before discussing any remaining tension, consider the Four Gates of Speech; is what you want to share:
+Before any remaining tension, consider the Four Gates of Speech; is what you want to share:

 true?